Somfic/EliteAPI/docs/Types/EliteAPI/EliteDangerousAPI.md

-Holds the ship's live status.
+Holds the ship's current status.

-Values like the landing gear and other variables are stored here.